gsoft-inc/wl-web-configs/docs/browserslist/default.md

 ## Getting started

-To get started, follow the [quick start](configure-project.md) guide to configure your first project.
+To get started, follow the [quick start](configure-project.md) guide to configure your project.